everlytic/push-notifications-documentation/push/no-sdk/readme.md

 - Dismissals (Call this when the user closes / swipes away the notification)

 ### How to call our API
-- All of the API methods used for Push Notification use their own API, which is different from the Everlytic standard API.
+- All of the API methods used for Push Notification use their own API, which is different from the System's standard API.
 We use the Project UUID (From earlier) to authenticate you rather than a username and API key.
 - You will need to provide the Project UUID as the custom HTTP Header `X-EV-Project-UUID`.
 You can see examples of this down below.
 - You will also need to set the `Content-Type` HTTP header to `application/json`

 ### Subscribe
 The subscribe method can be called whenever you want to subscribe the contact to Push Notifications.
-Everlytic will try and find a contact with either the Email Address or Unique Identifier and if the contact exists, it will subscribe them to Push Notifications, else it will create a new contact and subscribe this new contact to Push Notifications using the Email Address given.
+The System will try and find a contact with either the Email Address or Unique Identifier and if the contact exists, it will subscribe them to Push Notifications, else it will create a new contact and subscribe this new contact to Push Notifications using the Email Address given.

 | Endpoint                                   |
 |:-------------------------------------------|